istio/istio.io/content/docs/tutorial/logs-with-istio.md

 The queries above use the `istio_requests_total` metric, which is a standard Istio metric.
 You can observe other metrics, in particular, the ones of Envoy ([Envoy](https://www.envoyproxy.io) is the sidecar proxy of Istio).
-You can see the collected metrics in the _insert metric at cursor_ drop down menu.
+You can see the collected metrics in the _insert metric at cursor_ drop-down menu.

 You can even [define your own metrics](/docs/tasks/telemetry/metrics/collecting-metrics/).